G-Node/nixpy/docs/source/overview.rst

 The heart of our data model is an entity called **DataArray**.
 This is the entity that actually stores all data.
 It can take n-dimensional arrays and provides sufficient information to create a basic plot of the data.
-To achieve this, one essential parts is to define what kind of data is stored.
+To achieve this, one essential part is to define what kind of data is stored.
 Hence, every dimension of the stored data **must** be defined using the available Dimension descriptors (below).
-The following code snippets show how to create an **DataArray** and how to store data in it.
+The following code snippets show how to create a **DataArray** and how to store data in it.